 This course consists of weekly seminars emphasizing current research in specialized areas of Civil Engineering, including Environmental, Geomatics, Structural, and Transportation.
 This course will run through Fall and Winter semesters.
 Presentations will be given by Ph.D. students, faculty members, visiting scholars and guest speakers.
-In order to achieve a pass grade in the course, the student must attend a minimum of 75% of the seminars in his/her first year of study.
+In order to achieve a pass grade in the course, the student must attend a minimum of 75% of the seminars in each of Fall and Winter semesters of his/her first year of study.
 Following year one, the student will register in two research presentation milestones and present two oral presentations on his/her research work.
 Pass/Fail.